vikiorf/express-mongoose-template/README.md

 Template for an express-backend using mongoDB as database and mongoose as ODM and a frontend using Vue 3 with Vite.

 Uses [JWT](https://jwt.io/) for authentication.

+## Express-Vue-TS

+Same as above, only with TypeScript.